 The Chief Medical Health Officer, Dr. Shahab, along with the Ministry of Health have created Public Health Orders.
 Residents of Saskatchewan have a legal obligation to obey these orders.
-These orders include social distancing measures and increased sanitization practices.

 All persons that have travelled internationally must go into self-isolation for 14 days from date of arrival back into Canada, except:

 The size of public or private gatherings, whether they are indoor or outdoor, is limited to a maximum of 30 people except as allowed under the Re-open Saskatchewan Plan.